What is Oceanic Bathymetry?

 As the ship moves forward, this gives the water depths along the strip of the seafloor.
 Bathymetry uses sonar because sound waves can travel better in water.

 But there’s another source of bathymetry data and this is from satellites.
 Scientists use gravity mapping to delineate the topography of the ocean floor.

 We know more about the moon than we do about the oceans.
-Less than 1% has been mapped to high degree of accuracy.
+Less than 1% has been mapped to a high degree of accuracy.

 Because bathymetry measures the depth of the seafloor, we use water depth information in various fields.
 For example, we rely on accurate bathymetry data for understanding global ocean currents along with weather and climate.

 Fishermen use nautical charts with bathymetry for navigation.
-Other industries that use bathymetry include coastal engineering, oil and gas drilling and environmental protection such as habitat classification.
+Other industries that use bathymetry include coastal engineering, oil and gas drilling, and environmental protection such as habitat classification.